Conversions API (CAPI)

 Kay Vink

-The Conversions API (CAPI) is Meta's server-to-server endpoint for conversion events.
-Instead of the Meta pixel firing from the visitor's browser, your server, store platform, or CRM sends the same events (purchase, lead, registration) directly to Meta over HTTPS, where ad blockers, Safari's ITP, and consent-blocked scripts can't interrupt them.
+Instead of the Meta pixel firing from the visitor's browser, your server, store platform, or CRM sends events like purchases and leads directly to Meta over HTTPS, where ad blockers, Safari's ITP, and consent-blocked scripts can't interrupt them.
+Since April 2026, Meta's one-click CAPI sets this up without a developer.

-The event is the thing; CAPI and the pixel are two routes it can travel.
-Meta's own recommendation is redundancy: send the same event through both, give each copy the same event_id, and let Events Manager deduplicate.
+The event is the same; CAPI and the pixel are two routes it can travel, and Meta recommends running both.
+Give each copy the same event_id and Events Manager deduplicates them.
 Skip the shared event_id and every conversion counts twice: the silent failure that inflates ROAS.
-Since April 2026, Meta-enabled one-click CAPI sets this up without a developer, which removed the last good excuse for running pixel-only.